Otto Newman: Internment / war years

 At the start of the war in 1939, there were 78,000 refugees in Britain who were considered "enemy aliens," a category that included all peoples living in the UK who were from Germany, Austria or Italy.
 Jewish people who had emigrated from Germany to escape Hitler's antisemitism were also considered enemy aliens.

 Otto was unable to finish studies at Oxford due to his being interned as an enemy alien on the first day of his inter-BSC college exam.

 On 2 July 1940, Otto's 18th birthday, he was rounded up and eventually shipped to the Isle of Man.
 Later, he was transferred to the transit camp at the Lingfield horseracing track.

 Otto was due to sail on two different deportation ships, one bound for Australia, and one for North America.
 Upon arriving at the docks, each time he found that his name had been left off the final boarding lists.
 Both times the ships were sunk by enemy action.
 Later, released from internment, he had sponsorship from an American cousin and a visa to travel to America.
 However, with increased shipping loses, no further passengers were allowed to travel by the time clearance came through.

 After being released from internment Otto managed to find work in London and served his duty as a fire watcher during the war.
 When allowed, Otto volunteered to serve in the RAF, but was rejected when it was learned that his parents were still in Vienna.
 He then volunteered for factory work and was sent to a place producing pistons for fighter aircraft where he worked for a short time.

 At the age of 22, Otto became a professional gambler until the end of the war.

-Engaging in sports he was, for two years running, Chelsea & Kensington's 100-yard swimming champion.
-In the last year of the war, he made the final in the British Open Table tennis championship beating two highly ranked players on the way and eventually losing to the world champion after a tough fight – no doubt his most outstanding sporting achievement.
-Otto was picked inside right for the Alliance League football team, the strongest combined amateur football team, only to fall victim to a clumsy tackle tearing his left knee cartilage.
+In the final year of hostilities, he reached the final of the British Open Table tennis championship defeating two top-ranked players en route before succumbing to the world champion after a close match.
+Otto was selected as an inside right for a combined amateur football team in the Alliance League – the best of its type – and succumbed.